haopeng-nlp/haopeng-nlp.github.io/_pages/about.md

 Outside work, I cater to the whims of a quartet of furry overlords: [Meera](../assets/img/pets/meera.jpg), [Loki](../assets/img/pets/loki.jpg), [Sylvie](../assets/img/pets/sylvie.jpg), and [Kea](../assets/img/pets/kea.JPG).
 When they release me from their service, I [cycle](../assets/img/fun/stp.jpeg) in the summer, and (backcountry) [ski](../assets/img/fun/alta.jpeg) in the winter.

+<span style="color: #C65D3C;">Undergraduate and master’s students: We love hearing from motivated undergraduate and master’s students!
+If you’d like to collaborate with us, the best way to get in touch is by email.
+When reaching out, please read at least one of our recent papers that excites you and ask a few questions about it in your message.
+Please start your subject line with [Meera+Loki+Sylvie+Kea] to indicate that you have read this message.</span>